- Tagging notes and transcripts

 Edit the length of highlights by clicking the -button at the top of the Highlight detail modal or next to the Tags on the Session page.
 Grab the handles at the beginning or end of the highlighted text to adapt the highlight length and position.

-In the, the icon in top right corner of a highlight tells if a highlight is used in a Conclusion.
+In the Artifact., the icon in top right corner of a highlight tells if a highlight is used in any

-Hover over the icon to see in which Conclusions a highlight is included.
-You can also quickly jump to where the highlight is referenced in a Conclusion.
+Hover over the icon to see in which Artifacts a highlight is included.
+You can also quickly jump to where the highlight is referenced in an Artifact.

-You can filter the highlights, to see for example only highlights that are not included in any Conclusion or not included in a specific Conclusion to make sure you're not missing out on important findings.
+You can filter the highlights, to see for example only highlights that are not included in any Artifact or not included in a specific Artifact to make sure you're not missing out on important findings.